Full-Time

 PDF, DOC, DOCX, up to 4 MB

 Epirus specializes in directed energy systems and power management solutions, primarily serving the defense and commercial power markets.
-Its main product, the Leonidas system, is a high-power microwave solution designed to neutralize electronic threats, especially drones.
-The Leonidas system has undergone extensive testing to ensure its effectiveness.
-What sets Epirus apart from competitors is its strategic partnerships with major defense contractors like Northrop Grumman, which enhances its credibility and market position.
-The company's goal is to develop and deploy advanced directed energy systems, generating revenue through sales and long-term contracts with defense agencies and contractors.
+The company's main product, the Leonidas system, is a high-power microwave solution designed to neutralize electronic threats, especially unmanned aerial systems (drones).
+This system has undergone extensive testing to ensure its effectiveness.
+Epirus differentiates itself from competitors through strategic partnerships, notably with Northrop Grumman, which enhances its credibility and market presence.
+The company's goal is to develop and deploy advanced directed energy systems, generating revenue through sales and long-term contracts with defense contractors and government agencies.

 Company Size